 By

 Homeowners insurance plays a major role in protecting your home and finances, so it's important to find the right policy for your needs.
-If you find that your current homeowners insurance is more expensive or offers inferior coverage compared to other policy options, then you're likely wondering if switching insurance providers is feasible.
+If you find that your current homeowners insurance is more expensive or offers inferior coverage compared to other policy options, then you're likely wondering if you can switch insurance providers.

-The answer is a resounding yes.
-Not only can you change homeowners insurance companies, but you can actually make the switch at any time — whether you just started a new policy or you're nearing the end of one.
-Find out how to compare quotes and change home insurance with Policygenius in 5 easy steps.
+The answer is a resounding YES.
+You can change homeowners insurance companies at any time — whether you just started a new policy or you're nearing the end of one.
+However, few people take advantage of this option.

 When shopping for homeowners insurance, you should have your current policy on hand to make sure you have all of the information necessary to make a proper policy comparison.
 In most cases, you'll be able to find everything you need on your home insurance declarations page, such as:

 If you're not sure whether or not you've received your policy declarations, reach out to your insurance company for a copy.
-If you may also be able to retrieve your dec page by signing into your online account portal on the provider's website.
+You may also be able to retrieve your dec page by signing into your online account portal on the provider's website.

 2. Consider how much home insurance you need